Capital Campaign for the Wells Community Cultural Center

 About the Capital Campaign for the Wells Community Cultural Center

-After more than ten years of analysis, public feedback, study, and research, the Tippecanoe Arts Federation proudly announces the public rollout of its capital campaign for the Wells Community Cultural Center.
-The main goals of the project are to renovate the interior of the existing building and expand the facilities to house new amenities.
-TAF’s goal for this project is $3,000,000.
+After more than ten years of analysis, public feedback, study, and research, and one year of construction, the Tippecanoe Arts Federation is proud to announce the end of its capital campaign for the Wells Community Cultural Center!
+The main goals of the project were to renovate the interior of the existing building and to house new amenities.
+TAF’s goal for this project was $3,000,000.

 Making it our mission to provide cultural and artistic experiences to the community, the demand for renovations grew as did the changing dynamics in our area.
-With the new additions, we will be able to better serve our member organizations, underserved communities, and at risk youth.
+With the new additions, we are able to better serve our member organizations, underserved communities, and at-risk youth.
 We are uplifted by the good work that TAF has been able to accomplish towards cultural and artistic education in our community over the years.
-As the demand for our services grow, the need for a modernized makerspace, classrooms, and performance area has risen to a top community priority.
-Through our updated space we will be able to reach families and students, now more than ever, as we work to level the playing field for creatives of all ages in our community.
+As the demand for our services grows, the need for modernized makerspace, classrooms, and a performance area has risen to a top community priority.
+Through our updated space we are able to reach families and students, now more than ever, as we work to level the playing field for creatives of all ages in our community.
 It’s powerful to see a space transform talent and ideas, as the Wells Community Cultural Building has done for decades, making artistic magic come to life for thousands of community members all under one roof.
-As we move towards the future of expanded services and resources for arts in our area, we stand empowered knowing each of us has the opportunity to aid change in our own community.
+As we continue towards the future of expanded services and resources for arts in our area, we stand empowered knowing each of us has the opportunity to aid change in our own community.